 After the scene of Zeke turning in his parents, we get a flashforward of an older him playing catch with Xaver, before he is set to inherit his Beast Titan power.

-Here, Xaver admits he has learnt that the Founding Titan can change Eldian body compositions.
+Here, Xaver admits he has learned that the Founding Titan can change Eldian body compositions.

 Influenced by the emotional abuse he suffered, and an event seen at the beginning of the chapter when Zeke and his family were yelled at by a racist Marleyan that they should stop having children, Zeke’s motives are revealed by what he says next.